10 Springtime Start-Up Tips for Water Gardens

 Root bound plants should be divided and re-potted.
 Fertilize plants with CrystalClear Thrive™ tablets to provide the essential nutrients for strong growth and early spring blooms.
 Adding floating plants such as water hyacinths, water lettuce will provide your pond with shade and remove excess nutrients.
 It is also a great time to add pond snails.

-- Keep the pond clean, clear and healthy all season.
+- Keep the pond clean and clear all season.

 The natural bacterias found in CrystalClear BioClarifier™ and MuckOff™ contains the products needed to digest sludge, reduce dissolved organics and keep the pond filter working its best all season.

 After your pond is cleaned out for the season make sure to apply CrystalClear BioClarifier to help jump start your filters with a proper dose of bacteria.
 If you didn't do a full clean-out then you are likely to have some debris at the bottom of the pond so try CrystalClear MuckOff tabs to help remove that muck and odor.